Remote Learning during the coronavirus pandemic

 In Foundation, Key Stage 1 and Key Stage 2 we follow the National Curriculum.
 Further details can be found on the Department for Education’s website

-Click below to see the Big Picture for each year group for the Spring Term.
+Click below to see the Big Picture for each year group for each term.